A-Z GUIDE on choosing a Surfboard

 Answer: Long, Round, Soft and Thick

-The best way to start surfing as a beginner is to do it on a soft top foam board.
-All the surf schools have a wide variety of soft top boards for the beginners who are learning to surf.
+The best way to start surfing as a beginner is to get a soft-top foam board.
+All the surf schools have a wide variety of soft-top boards for the beginners whob are learning to surf.

-WHY is the soft top foam-board best for the beginner surfer?
+WHY is the soft top foam-board best for a beginner surfer?

 - It’s soft and won’t hurt you as bad as the fiberglass board could.